njh/mqtt-sn-tools/README.md

     Usage: mqtt-sn-pub [opts] -t <topic> -m <message>

       -d             Increase debug level by one. -d can occur multiple times.
+      -f <file>      A file to send as the message payload.
       -h <host>      MQTT-SN host to connect to.
 Defaults to '127.0.0.1'.
       -i <clientid>  ID to use for this client.
 Defaults to 'mqtt-sn-tools-' with process id.
       -k <keepalive> keep alive in seconds for this client.
 Defaults to 10.